IgniteUI/igniteui-docfx/en/components/navbar.md

 #### Add Custom Title

 If we want to provide a custom content for a navbar's title, we can achieve this by using `igx-navbar-title` or `igxNavbarTitle` directive.
 They will replace the default navbar's title provided by `title` input property.
-The sample below has a custom title with div and img nodes inside:
+The sample below has a custom title containing an `img` element:

 ```html
 <!--navbar.component.html-->